 SONIC® is America’s drive-in, serving more than 3 million customers a day at over 3,500 locations nationwide.
 We’re an iconic brand with a rich heritage that encompasses 60 years; we believe in excellent customer service and developing core relationships with our customers and the communities in which we operate.

 SONIC continually finds new ways to use technology to optimize the customer experience with a spirit of innovation that pays tribute to the beliefs of co-founder Troy Smith.
 We serve hot food made to order across all five dayparts, and our menu offerings are unsurpassed.
-Customization is at the core of what we do, and our drink combinations — which constitute nearly 40 percent of our business — burgers and real ice cream milkshakes and slush drinks make us as classic as a cherry limeade for customers of all ages.
+Customization is at the core of what we do, and our drink combinations — which constitute over 35 percent of our business — burgers and real ice cream milkshakes and slush drinks make us as classic as a cherry limeade for customers of all ages.